Acupuncture & Chinese Medicine Practitioners

 Teena has practiced various massage techniques including hot rock massage for may years in Western Australia and more recently in Queensland.
 Teena adjusts her techniques to cater to each client’s individual preference whether it be gentle relaxation to deeper release techniques.
 When administering a treatment, Teena’s empathetic nature along with strong firm hands are effective across a range of conditions including muscle strain, poor posture, lower back pain, neck and shoulder pain, headache, stress and anxiety and general muscle pain and complaints.

 - Pranic Techniques :- A no touch modality that cleanses, rebalances & energises the body’s energy system

-Teena has a special interest in using the Pranic techniques to bring the body’s energy systems back into harmony which in turn directly affects physical and emotional wellbeing.
+Teena has a special interest in using the Pranic techniques, a no touch modality that cleanses, rebalances & energises the body’s energy system bringing it back into harmony which in turn directly affects physical and emotional wellbeing.